metron-labs/metron-demisto-content/Packs/SafebreachV2/Integrations/SafebreachContentManagement/README.md

 ### safebreach-delete-deployment

 ***
-This command deletes a deployment with given data
+This command deletes a deployment with given data.

 #### Base Command